 Now that you have this little darling creature in front of you, you might ask “How do I care for my little teacup pig“?

-The very first thing you should do even before bringing a miniature pig home is find a local veterinarian that does take care of pigs.
+The very first thing you MUST, yes sorry I said MUST, do even before bringing a miniature pig home is find a local veterinarian that does take care of pigs.
 Most of you that live in the country will have no problem with this, those of you that live closer to the city will because most vets in the city specialize in dogs and cats.
 Please find a vet that does take care of miniature pigs.
 This is the most important thing you need to do before purchasing a little rascal.

 Once that darling little creature arrives to your loving home full of food, treats(such as cut up vegetables), toys and its own little pillow.
 The first thing you want to do is pick it up and hold it and share it with everyone around you right.
 WRONG!!!
 Just think if you were yanked from all of your brothers, sisters and the humans that loved you and fed you.
 Then placed in a pet carrier and flown for several hours to your new home?
 How would you feel being in a completely different surrounding with strange people and animals?
 We strongly encourage a 2-3 day introduction period.
 We also encourage the use of a playpen.
 One side of the playpen will house the food, water and a potty box until he or she feels comfortable, then slowly introduce him or her to its new family and friends.
 You don’t want to stress that sweet little animal and you will if you “pass it around” to every person that wants to hold her.
 Please give that tiny pig some time to adjust to its new surrounding, 3 days is nothing compared to a lifetime of happiness.